VO2Group/Starter/README.md

 ### [GNU make][GNU make]

-[GNU make][GNU make] goals are defined in [Makefile][Makefile] file, his main purpose is to copy the HTML5 application located in `src` directory in platform projects:
+[GNU make][GNU make] goals are defined in [Makefile][Makefile] file, his main purpose is to copy the HTML5 application located in `src` directory to platform projects:

-* On Android the application is copied to `/Users/julienrouzieres/Projects/Starter/platforms/android/app/src/main/assets/www`
+* On Android the application is copied to `platforms/android/app/src/main/assets/www`
 * And on iOS to `platforms/ios/www`

 > If the HTML5 application need to be bundled with tools like [browserify][browserify] or [webpack][webpack] it must be done here!
 Let's say that the [Makefile][Makefile] know both worlds (native and HTML).